Community Health Center Announces New Family & Women’s Health Care Provider

 To learn more about CHCCW, Sandee Lewis, APRN, NP-C and all of our providers please visit: www.CHCCW.org

-It is the mission of CHCCW to provide affordable and high-quality patient care with a comprehensive range of health care services for residents of Central Wyoming, regardless, of their income, treatin
+It is the mission of CHCCW to provide affordable and high-quality patient care with a comprehensive range of health care services for residents of Central Wyoming, regardless, of their income, treating all patients with compassion, dignity and respect.